 In 2012, The Department of Aviation became The Center for Aviation Studies.
 The Center continues to sponsor dozens of research projects oriented toward basic and applied research and development in aviation, with an emphasis on flight instruction and pilot certification.

-Today, The Center for Aviation Studies educates more than 250 students each quarter in all aspects of the air transportation system, conducts active research in issues currently facing the aviation industry, and offers numerous outreach programs for kids of all ages.
+Today, The Center for Aviation Studies educates more than 250 students each semester in all aspects of the air transportation system, conducts active research in issues currently facing the aviation industry, and offers numerous outreach programs for kids of all ages.